 Dr. Anthony Hamlet was sworn-in July 1, 2016, to a five-year term as Superintendent of Pittsburgh Public Schools.
 He comes to the District from Palm Beach County, Florida, where his career as an educator began with his work as a case manager and behavioral specialist with a county mental health unit.
 From there, he held positions of teacher, Dean of Students, Assistant Principal, Principal, and District Administrator.

-A native of Palm Beach County, Dr. Hamlet attended the Palm Beach County Public School system.
+Having worked in affluent and impoverished districts, in high-achieving and failing schools, Dr. Hamlet has helped to transform the learning environment in dozens of urban and suburban schools.
+He is a natural leader in challenging educational settings, connecting ideas, people and resources, and allowing others to develop their strengths and take ownership of their work.Dr.
+Hamlet has proven success with positively impacting all students and creating a school environment conducive to cognitive and effective learning.
+His work earned him five awards as Principal of the Year in Florida from various organizations, including the state Department of Education.A native of Palm Beach County, Dr. Hamlet attended the Palm Beach County Public School system.
 He earned a Bachelor of Science degree in General Studies from the University of Miami in 1992; a Master of Science in Educational Leadership from Nova Southeastern University in 2003; and his Doctor of Education in Educational Leadership from Nova in 2007.
 His continuing education experience includes Harvard University’s School Turnaround Leaders Course in 2014, and the AASA/Howard University Urban Superintendents Academy Certification Program in 2015.

 Before choosing a career in education, Dr. Hamlet played three years of professional football as a defensive end with the National Football League (Seattle Seahawks and Indianapolis Colts) and the Canadian Football League (Winnipeg Blue Bombers) in the early 1990s.
 While in college, Dr. Hamlet played for the Miami Hurricanes.